noahehall/multicloud/multicloud.md

 - implemented via a combination of
   - gateways to connect standard on-premises resources to resources in the cloud
   - hardware that moves cloud-native technology to the on-premises location.

+### Network Monitoring and Troubleshooting

+- monitor the availability, uptime, operation, and performance of complex networks
+- reduce the mean time to repair and recover and solve real-time network performance issues.
+- key tasks:
+  - Tracking and analyzing network components and the connections between them
+  - Surveilling different data layers, network endpoints, and links
+  - the health and performance of network interfaces for their faults helps to diagnose, optimize, and manage various network resources
+    - provide historical data and establish a baseline
+    - important for forensic analysis to identify the root cause after incidents.
+  - Data in the form of tables, charts, graphs, dashboards, and reports.
+- general process
+  - identify the devices and related performance metrics to be monitored
+  - deterime the monitoring interval:
+    - the frequency at which network devices are polled to identify performance and availability status
+  - choosing the right protocols
+    - SNMP: simple network management protocol
+    - HTTP: hyper text trasnfer protocol
+    - TCP: transmission control protocol
+    - IP: internet protocol
+    - ICMP: internet control message protocol
+    - WMI: windows management instrumentation
+  - set proactive thresholds
+- diagnostic tools: always need to be compared against historical baseline of network performance
+  - ping: some service providers have ping (ICMP echo packets) disabled by default, or cant be enabled at all
+  - traceroute: uses successive echo packets to display the path to the destination and the response time of each hop.
+  - Speedtest: useful in evaluating the performance of your internet access.
+  - packet analyzers: aka packet sniffers; logs each packet it intercepts, decodes the packet, and presents the values of the various fields within the packet for examination.

+#### fault monitoring:

+- when a system polls registered devices at established intervals to verify if they respond
+- this is the simplest form of network monitoring

+#### performance monitoring:

+- collects detailed information to help determine possible reasons for poor network performance
+- simulate real user traffic
+- establish a network performance baseline measurement for each segment of a network
+- deploy monitoring agents to constantly monitor network performance
+- automated alerts when thresholds are breached

+#### security monitoring

+- add protection to your network against malware, unauthorized access, distributed denial of service (DDoS) attacks, man-in-the-middle attacks, Code and SQL injection attacks, privilege escalation, and insider threats.

+#### capacity monitoring

+- monitor the users, applications, and other services on your network to see if one or many are draining the network

+#### Application Performance Optimization

+- monitoring and troubleshooting of performance issues with applications
+- permits applications to evaluate the network API communication from the application perspective

+#### Automated Alerts

+- When there are issues, you should be alerted immediately, either through:
+  - on-screen displays
+  - Text and emails automatically generated by the network monitoring solution
+- every alert should contain
+  - when a problem occured and which threshold is being approached/breached
+  - information to identify the device

+#### Quality of Service policy (QoS),

+- restrict each service or system to a maximum and minimum amount of bandwidth usage.
+- its all about enforcing limits on the services utilizing a network to avoid the noisy neighbor problem

 ## Storage